Chinese delegations meet business opportunities overseas, sharing China's development dividends with world

 Thanks to the country's higher-standard opening up, many Chinese provinces, including Hunan, have seized opportunities to give full play to their advantages and characteristics, and actively acted as pioneers in trade with Africa.

-Data from the customs shows Hunan's trade volume with Africa increased from 15.08 billion yuan in 2012 to 40.39 billion yuan in 2021.
+Data from the customs shows Hunan's trade volume with Africa increased from US$2.16 billion in 2012 to US$5.8 billion in 2021.
 The story between Hunan and Africa is just one example of how China shares development dividends with the world.

 China, the world's second-largest economy, has been advancing economic globalization with openness and a vision for common prosperity.
 Over the years, the country has unveiled multiple measures to lower market access thresholds to share market opportunities with the rest of the world.